Today I’m going to give you my take on having sales, giving discounts, pay what you want, and pay what you can in your business.

 I put myself in my customer’s shoes.
 I know the existing Take Off peeps won’t be upset if I put a couple of spots up for auction, but I don’t do them regularly.

-So those are my 5 hot tips.
+Those are my five hot tips.
 They are my opinions about sales, discounts, pay what you want, and pay what you can.

 A quick note about pay what you want and pay what you can: People will generally choose the cheapest or the second cheapest option.